 Almond Rhubarb Cake

-A light and fluffy cake filled and decorated with sliced rhubarb, this almond rhubarb cake is delicious for breakfast, or for dessert with a big scoop of ice cream.
+A light and fluffy cake filled and decorated with sliced rhubarb, this Almond Rhubarb Cake is delicious for breakfast, or for dessert with a big scoop of ice cream.
 Skip the strawberries and let the rhubarb flavor shine!

 Here’s the thing about rhubarb: do you actually know what it tastes like on its own?
 I mean, when’s the last time you had something that was just plain rhubarb flavored?
 Not rhubarb paired with another fruit?